-It is a well known fact that running has many health benefits; however people should be aware of the risks associated with the increased loads on the body, in particular, the bones.
-One type of injury that may arise in this scenario is the stress fracture.
+It is a well known fact that running has many health benefits; however people should be aware of the risks associated with the increased loads on the body in particular, the bones.

-A stress fracture is a relatively small break in the bone which typically develops from a repetitive force to the bone as opposed to a single traumatic incident.
 This type of overuse injury can occur when the structural capacity of the bone overloaded.
 Incremental damage to the bone might occur if it isn’t strong enough or if there is insufficient time to adapt to the increased loads.
 Stress fractures most commonly occur in the bones of the lower limb and runners tend to get stress fractures in their leg bones, feet and hips.

 Increasing the volume of running, or doing too much too soon is a common mechanism of injury for stress fractures.
 Other predisposing factors include the following: